-- Any physical incapacitated Employee unable to perform normal work duties may be assigned at the direction of the department head to perform the duties of Fire Alarm Dispatcher I, Fire Alarm Dispatcher II, Fire Inspector, Fire Investigator or Fire Training Assistant.
-Employees so assigned by the department head will receive their regular rate of pay for a period not to exceed one hundred and eighty (180) days.
-After one hundred and eighty (180) days, Employees so assigned will receive their regular pay rate or the Fire Alarm Dispatcher II pay rate, whichever is lower. - 27.2 Notwithstanding Article 27.1, any physically incapacitated employee appointed to a title covered by this Agreement prior to January 1, 1990 who is unable to perform normal work duties may be assigned at the direction of the department head to perform the duties of Fire Alarm Dispatcher I, Fire Alarm Dispatcher II, Fire Inspector, Fire Investigator or Fire Training Assistant.
+- 27.1 Any physically incapacitated Employee unable to perform normal work duties may be assigned at the direction of the department head to perform the duties of Fire Arson Investigator or Fire Training Assistant.
+Employees so assigned by the department head will receive their regular rate of pay for the period of their incapacitation. - 27.2 Notwithstanding Article 27.1, any physically incapacitated employee appointed to a title covered by this Agreement prior to January 1, 1990 who is unable to perform normal work duties may be assigned at the direction of the department head to perform the duties of Fire Arson Investigator or Fire Training Assistant.
 Employees so assigned by the department head will receive their regular rate of pay for the period of such assignment. - 27.3 Firefighters, Fire Equipment Operators, Fire Captains or members who have previously held one of these titles with the Employer injured during the course of employment and thereby rendered incapable of performing job duties and responsibilities shall receive full wages during the period of incapacity, not to exceed the period equal to twelve (12) months plus accumulated sick leave.
 It is understood that in such cases, the twelve (12) month period shall first be utilized and only when same is exhausted shall accumulated sick leave be applicable. - 27.4 Firefighters, Fire Equipment Operators, Fire Captains or members who have previously held one of these titles with the Employer disabled through injury or sickness other than specified in Section 27.3 above shall receive full wages for a period equal to accumulated sick leave, plus six (6) months as provided herein.
 It is understood that in such cases, accumulated sick leave shall first be utilized before the six (6) months, or any part thereof, shall be applicable.
-It is further understood that the six (6) month period shall be available only in those years where the last available Annual Report of the City Civil Service office shall show average sick leave used per Fire Department Employee (based on the 1972 Annual Report method of calculating same), of eight (8) days or less. - 27.5 Employees injured or incapacitated by illnesses in the line of duty shall be entitled to reinstatement at any time within five (5) years from the date of injury or incapacity provided they are physically capable of resuming their job. - 27.6 Except as specifically provided in this Article, all illness and incapacity rules and policies previously in effect shall continue.
+It is further understood that the six (6) month period shall be available only in those years where the last available Annual Report of the City Civil Service office shall show average sick leave used per Fire Department Employee (based on the 1972 Annual Report method of calculating same), of eight (8) days or less. - 27.5 Employees injured or incapacitated by illnesses in the line of duty shall be entitled to reinstatement at any time within five (5) years from the date of injury or incapacity provided they are physically capable of resuming their job.